godotengine/godot-docs/tutorials/assets_pipeline/escn_exporter/animation.rst

-An NLA track can be ``mute`` or ``unmute``, the exporter will export all the ``mute`` NLA track as a separate action, while blends all the ``unmute`` NLA tracks into every action (including the action action) being exported.
+An NLA track can be ``mute`` or ``unmute``, the exporter will export all the ``mute`` NLA track as a separate action, while blends all the ``unmute`` NLA tracks into every action (including the action) being exported.

 .. image:: img/nla_strip.jpg